dylPeters15/Network-Canvas/README.md

 Steps to complete each of these security measures may differ on different devices.

 ## How to contribute
-The development_notes folder has information about how to contribute to the project or how to download and compile it yourself.
+The docs folder has a README with information about how to contribute to the project or how to download and compile it yourself.